Award for Long and Distinguished Service

 Sheryl Schilling

-She is currently serving the State as Digital Archivist and travels to the UTSA storage site to survey and record items belonging to the Texas Mayflower Society.
-Her expertise in digitizing and safeguarding historical records is invaluable.
-Some of the digitized scrapbooks can be viewed on the TXSOMD website.
-Last year, she retrieved the Texas Mayflower Charter that was in a broken frame; had it remounted and framed with archival glass so that it may be preserved and enjoyed for years to come.
+At the State level, Sheryl has served as Assistant Historian, Co-Historian, and Board of Assistants Representative, and currently serves as Digital Archivist — a role she embraces with great care and dedication.
+She regularly travels to the UTSA storage site to survey and digitize historical records belonging to the Texas Society, some of which can now be viewed on the Texas Society of Mayflower Descendants website.
+In a particularly meaningful act of preservation, she retrieved the Texas Mayflower Charter from a broken frame, had it professionally remounted, and reframed it with archival glass so that it may be treasured for generations to come.

 2023 Texas Mayflower Society Annual Award Recipient